imbrex Price Hits $0.0124 on Top Exchanges (REX)

 According to CryptoCompare, “Imbrex is a blockchain-based listing platform for the real-estate industry where users control their own data, have faster transaction times and be incentivised for participation.
 REX aims to connect vendors, buyers and agents over a open network.
 REX is an Ethereum-based token that will be used within the platform to pay vendors and agent.
 REX can also be exchanged within the platform for features like professional profile creation and profile promotion. “

-It is usually not presently possible to buy alternative cryptocurrencies such as imbrex directly using U.S. dollars.
-Investors seeking to trade imbrex should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy imbrex using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as imbrex directly using US dollars.
+Investors seeking to acquire imbrex should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase imbrex using one of the aforementioned exchanges.

 Receive News & Updates for imbrex Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for imbrex and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.